Header Files in C++

 Header files are declared at the top of the program.
 Every C++ program needs a header file to run the program.
 Header files are used to reduce the complexity and number of lines of code, we don’t have to write code for every thing.

-A header file in C++ contains:
+A header file in C++ may contain:

 • Function definitions